YounesB-McGill/uml-grader/data/assignment/README.md

 ## About assignment

-This assignment was for the [Winter 2017](https://github.com/ECSE321-Winter2017-McGill) edition of ECSE321 Introduction to Software Engineering course taught at [McGill University](https://mcgill.ca/).
+This was the second assignment for the [Winter 2017](https://github.com/ECSE321-Winter2017-McGill) edition of ECSE321 Introduction to Software Engineering course taught at [McGill University](https://mcgill.ca/).
 The instructor was [Prof. Dániel Varró](https://github.com/varrodan).